A new community campaign entitled #OptionBforMe is gathering momentum across East Cambridgeshire.

 Better off financially

-Option B is the most financially viable of all the five identified options Statistical analysis shows there will be more money, less inherited debt from other councils, bigger buying power and bigger economies of scale.
-For residents in means Council Tax will be lower – meaning more money in people’s pockets.
+Option B is the most financially viable of all the options.
+Statistical analysis shows there will be more money, less debt, bigger buying power and bigger economies of scale.
+For residents it means Council Tax will be kept lower - meaning more money in people's pockets.

 More jobs closer to home